National Gallery of Art, Washington

-Greenhalgh began a three-year appointment as an Andrew W. Mellon Postdoctoral Curatorial Fellow at the National Gallery in February 2012.
-As part of the Department of Modern Prints and Drawings, he co-curated Yes, No, Maybe: Artists Working at Crown Point Press (2013).
-Prior to that, he organized a display of John Cage's prints, John Cage: Rocks, Paper, Fire, to commemorate the 2012 Centennial of Cage's birth.
-Greenhalgh completed his doctoral degree in the Department of Art History & Archaeology at the University of Maryland, College Park, in 2011.
+Adam Greenhalgh, an associate curator at the National Gallery of Art, has been lead author since January 2015 on the team producing the catalogue raisonné Mark Rothko: The Works on Paper.
+He joined the Gallery in 2012 when he was selected as an Andrew W. Mellon postdoctoral curatorial fellow in the department of modern prints and drawings.
+During his three-year-long fellowship, he conceived and organized the exhibition The Serial Impulse at Gemini G.E.L.
+(2015), cocurated the exhibition Yes, No, Maybe: Artists Working at Crown Point Press (2013), and coauthored the accompanying catalog.
+He also mounted a display of John Cage's prints, John Cage: Rocks, Paper, Fire, to commemorate the 2012 centennial of Cage's birth.
+Greenhalgh completed his doctoral degree in the department of art history and archaeology at the University of Maryland, College Park, in 2011.
 His dissertation, "Risky Business: Chance and Contingency in American Art around 1900," was supported by fellowships from the Smithsonian American Art Museum and the Henry Luce Foundation, among others.
-He has published on American art in a number of journals and exhibition and collection catalogues and has worked at the Sterling and Francine Clark Art Institute and the Corcoran Gallery of Art.
-He holds an M.A. from Williams College (2000) and a B.A. from the University of Virginia (1996).
+He has published on American art in a number of journals and exhibition and collection catalogs, and has worked at the Sterling and Francine Clark Art Institute and the Corcoran Gallery of Art.
+He also holds degrees from Williams College (MA, 2000) and the University of Virginia (BA, 1996).

 Visitors will be asked to present all carried items for inspection upon entering.
 Checkrooms are free of charge and located at each entrance.
 Luggage and other oversized bags must be presented at the 4th Street entrances to the East or West Building to permit x-ray screening and must be deposited in the checkrooms at those entrances.
 For the safety of visitors and the works of art, nothing may be carried into the Gallery on a visitor's back.
 Any bag or other items that cannot be carried reasonably and safely in some other manner must be left in the checkrooms.
 Items larger than 17 by 26 inches cannot be accepted by the Gallery or its checkrooms.